shaharoded/Mediator/core/knowledge-base/TAK_README.md

 6. **Output Generation:**
     - **Input NOT found:** Output for the pattern is only calculated if the patient has any records related to that pattern (anchor / event / parameters / context) otherwise - an empty df is returned.
-   - **Pattern found:** One or more intervals with `Value="True"/"Partial"/"False"`, compliance scores in separate columns
+   - **Pattern found:** One or more intervals with `Value="True"/"Partial"/"False"`, compliance scores in separate columns.
-   - **Pattern NOT found:** Single row with `Value="False"`, `StartDateTime/EndDateTime=NaT`,
-   compliance scores in seperate columns will be 0, if compliance function is defined for the Pattern.
+   - **Pattern NOT found:** Single row with `Value="False"`, `StartDateTime/EndDateTime=NaT` if (anchors not found), or a row per missed anchor if didn't find events that satisfy the anchors. compliance scores in seperate columns will be 0/1, if compliance function is defined for the Pattern.
    Some patterns might be irrelevant for `Value="False"` rows, so you can add a ignore_unfulfilled_anchors flag in `<pattern>` to ignore them, like:

    ```bash
    <pattern name="..." concept-type="local-pattern" ignore-unfulfilled-anchors="true">
    ```
     >> Note, this will raise if applied for global-pattern taks

+    The score for unfulfilled anchors is set under `FuzzyLogicTrapez.missing_score` and is determined inside `FuzzyLogicTrapez.compliance_direction()` and depends on the type of trapezoid.
+If higher values cause deminishing returns (`C < D`) then a missing event for anchor will give a score of 0.
+If higher values cause increasing returns (`A < B`) then a missing event for anchor means the undesired operation stopped, and will grant a score of 1.
+If both apply (`C < D, A < B`) then accuracy matters, meaning a missing score will still give 0.
+Thats my logic, feel free to modify if you have different needs.
+Remember the validation that `min-distance` / `max-distance` are tied to the trapezoid's `(A, D)`, so values outside the trapezoid are not discovered as patterns, meaning they will be treated as unfulfilled anchors (if not covered by a different pattern).

+    >> Note, pattern not found with `FuzzyLogicTrapez.missing_score == 1.0` will automatically return `Value = "True"`, which is intentional.

 #### Compliance Functions